orcfax/docs/docs/developer-manual/terms-of-service.md

 If you do not agree to the amended Terms, you must stop using our Services.

 ## YOUR REPRESENTATIONS AND WARRANTIES; CONDITIONS

-You represent and warrant that you: (i) have the necessary technical expertise and ability to review and evaluate the security, integrity and operation of any Fact Tokens that you decide to acquire, sell or use; (ii) have the knowledge, experience, understanding, professional advice and information to make your own evaluation of the merits, risks and applicable compliance requirements under Applicable Law of any Fact Token; and (iii) know, understand and accept the risks associated with your use of the Orcfax Network, your Distributed Ledger Technology Address, the Distributed Ledger Technology, and Fact Tokens.
+Our Services enable access to data from multiple and varied sources.
+You acknowledge and agree that the accuracy, availability and quality of data collected and calculated via our Services may be impacted by various factors, including as a result of the underlying data being volatile or otherwise compromised at the data source, whether through malfeance or malpractice.

-The Orcfax Network enables access to data from multiple sources and you acknowledge and agree that the accuracy, availability or quality of data provided via the Orcfax Network may be impacted by various factors, including as a result of the underlying data being volatile or otherwise compromised at the data source.
+Some of our Services require holding and paying Distributed Ledger Technology (DLT) tokens (also known as "crypto-currency") including ADA and FACT.
+You hereby represent and warrant that you: (i) have the necessary technical expertise and ability to review and evaluate the security, integrity and operation of any tokens that you decide to acquire, sell or use as a result of using our Services (ii) you have the knowledge, experience, understanding, professional advice and information to make your own evaluation of the merits, risks and applicable compliance requirements, under Applicable Law, of any ADA or FACT tokens that are used as inputs or outputs to Orcfax Services; and (iii) know, understand and accept the financial risks associated with your use of Orcfax Services and any tokens that are used as inputs or outputs to deliver the Services.

 ## CHANGES; SUSPENSION; TERMINATION